 Your Counselor, Sha* Wortman, LPC

-Sha Wortman, LPC
+Sha Wortman, LPC (pronounced “Shay”)

-Teen & Pre-Teen Counseling in Birmingham, AL
+Individual, Teen, & Pre-Teen Counseling in Birmingham, AL

-Find your teen & pre-teen counselor in Birmingham, AL
+Find your counselor in Birmingham, AL

 Hi, I’m Sha.

 My therapy room is calm, safe, and welcoming.
 It’s the kind of space where clients can take a deep breath, drop their guard, and feel like they matter.
-My style is relational, faith-based, and rooted in both clinical training and real-life experience.
+My style is relational, faith-based, and grounded in both clinical training and real-life experience.
 I use humor carefully, compassion freely, and curiosity always.

 What it’s like to work with me

 When you’re in session with me, it feels like you’re sitting with someone who genuinely wants to understand you.
 I take time to hear your story, not just the symptoms, but the context, the patterns, and the weight of it all.
-I help my clients name what they’re experiencing, reflect on how it’s shaped them, and begin to build new ways of coping and connecting.

 Who I work with:

-Preteens (9-12 years old) experiencing anxiety, emotional dysregulation, ADHD, or school-related stress
+• Preteens (9–12 years old) experiencing anxiety, emotional dysregulation, ADHD, or school-related stress

-Families in transition, including divorce, grief, relocation, or major change
+• Families in transition, including divorce, grief, relocation, or major change

-Caregivers and families living with chronic illness, seeking emotional and practical support
+• Caregivers and families living with chronic illness, seeking emotional and practical support

 Support for Families Navigating Chronic Illness